About Us

 Our Team

 Dr's.
-Garely, Liberman, and Rahimi are board certified physicians in Female Pelvic Medicine and Reconstructive Surgery
+Garely and Rahimi are board certified physicians in Female Pelvic Medicine and Reconstructive Surgery

 Alan Garely, MD, FACOG, FACS